-Where any cancellation reduces the number of full paying party members below the number on which the price, number of free places and/ or any concessions agreed for your booking were based, we will recalculate these items and re-invoice you accordingly.
+Where any cancellation reduces the number of full paying party members below the number on which the price and/ or any concessions agreed for your booking were based, we will recalculate these items and re-invoice you accordingly.

 Period before departure a significant change or cancellation is notified to you

 |Up to 10 weeks before departure||

 |Up to 4 weeks before departure||

 (6) If you choose to cancel your booking in accordance with clause 28(4), we will refund all payments you have made to us within 14 days of the date the cancellation takes effect and terminates your contract (which is usually the date we send you a cancellation invoice following receipt of your written cancellation notification).
 If we don’t hear from you with your decision within the specified period (having provided you with the above mentioned information for a second time), we will cancel your booking and refund all payments made to us within 14 days of the effective date of termination (see above).
 No compensation will be payable or other liability accepted where a change results from unavoidable and extraordinary circumstances (see Section A clause 11).